 The amount of time that passes between a death and the body being laid to rest depends on many factors, from personal preference to religion to availability.

 In the UK it is common for funerals to take place a week or two after the deceased person passed away to give the family time to make all the necessary funeral arrangements.
+For information about how long funerals typically last for, follow this link.

 How long after death is a funeral (cremation)?